expo/expo-github-action/README.md

 ### Publish on any push to main

 This workflow listens to the `push` event on the `main` branch.
-It sets up all required components to publish the app, including authentication with a token.
+It sets up all required components to publish the app, including authentication with a [token][link-expo-token].

 > Always use [secrets][link-actions-secrets] when using tokens.